 We can break down these aspects as follows:

 - Appearance (robot morphology, for example machinic, biomorphic, zoomorphic, anthropomorphic, and costuming)

 - Behavior (the robot’s movement and actions including its interaction with its environment and with other actors)

 - Context (this includes the environment within which the performance takes place and aspects of theatrical mise-en-scène such as setting, props and lighting)

-Goffman’s description of back stage and front stage arenas and the team efforts frequently involved in these everyday presentations of self marries itself very well to the production context of robotic performance which typically includes the artist as well as literal teams of technologists, assistants and handlers who work behind the scenes in the presentation of the robotic artwork.
+Goffman’s description of back stage and front stage arenas and the team efforts frequently involved in these everyday presentations of self marries itself very well to the production context of robotic performance, which typically includes the artist as well as literal teams of technologists, assistants and handlers who work behind the scenes in the presentation of the robotic artwork.
 In this team effort, the agency of the performance may be distributed in a variety of different ways between the members of the team and the robot itself.
-The robot may perform completely autonomously and have its own emergent agency and behaviours (albeit programmed by the artist/technical team) or it may be controlled in more direct ways through automated performance scripts or through teleoperation.
+The robot may perform completely autonomously and have its own emergent agency and behaviors (albeit programmed by the artist/technical team) or it may be controlled in more direct ways through automated performance scripts or teleoperation.

 Some Case Studies